 Medical Equipment

-The production, and operation, of complex medical equipment produces large volumes of carbon.
-Much of the work to reduce the impact here lies with manufacturers and suppliers, so it is important we show this is important to us when we make decisions on new equipment.
+The production and operation of complex medical equipment produce large volumes of carbon.
+Much of the work to reduce the impact here lies with manufacturers and suppliers, so it is important we show that this is important to us when we make decisions on new equipment.

-Also, medical equipment also creates waste at the end of its life.
-Whilst this is measured separately in our 'waste' carbon emissions, it is important when we purchase equipment that we also think about its lifespan, upgradeability, repairability and ultimately whether it can be recycled.
+Medical equipment also creates waste at the end of its life.
+We measure this separately in our 'waste' carbon emissions, but it is important to consider lifespan, upgradability, repairability and whether it can be recycled when buying equipment.

-We also need to think about how we can encourage the reuse and return of more equipment from patients, for example crutches, wheelchairs etc.
+We also need to consider how we can encourage the reuse and return of more equipment from patients, such as crutches and wheelchairs.

 What we've done

-- Include carbon weighting in tender returns to determine most sustainable fit for purpose equipment and devices.
+Include carbon weighting in tender returns to determine the most sustainable fit for purpose equipment and devices.

 What we're doing